katongole-isaac/blog/blogs/demo.md

 ---
-title: "The Journey to Becoming a Developer"
+title: "New The Journey to Becoming a Developer"
 date: 2025-01-08
 slug: "journey-to-developer"
 author: "Isaac Dev"